amirmasoudabdol/Bilbo/docs/decision-strategies.md

 2. **While Hacking** sequences
 	1. Performing a *selection* on an altered experiment
 		2. **Stashing Step:** *Selecting* certain outcomes for building a database of alternated outcomes
-	2. Evaluating the selected outcome (if any) to make a *decision* on whether to continue with the rest of hacking strategies or not.
+	2. Evaluating the selected outcome (if any) to make a *decision* on whether to continue with the rest of hacking strategies.
 3. **After Hacking** sequences
 	1. Performing a *selection* on the database of altered outcomes (collected during hacking workflow), **stashed results**.
-	2. Evaluating the selected outcome — from the database of altered outcomes — to make a *decision* on whether to replicate the study or not.
+	2. Evaluating the selected outcome — from the database of altered outcomes — to make a *decision* on whether to replicate the study.
 3. **Before Submission** sequences
 	4. Evaluating the final submission, S<sub>F</sub>, to make *decision* on whether to submit the final submission to Journal.